...

 How Much Sleep Do We Need?

 Sleep needs vary slightly between individuals, but most adults need 7-8 hours of quality sleep per night to function optimally.
 Teenagers (ages 14-17) need even more, around 8-10 hours nightly.
+People with sleep disorders, such as sleep apnea, might require treatment from a sleep medicine specialist to improve their sleep.

 Creating a Sleep Sanctuary: Strategies for a Good Night’s Rest